Eric9867/ESC190-labs/src/Project 1/autocomplete.md

 You can assume that terms is sorted in ascending lexicographic ordering.

-### Part 3
+Part 3
 ======
 Write a function with the signature

 void autocomplete(struct term **answer, int *n_answer, struct term *terms, int nterms, char *substr);

-The function takes terms (assume it is sorted), the number of terms nterms, and the query string substr, and places the answers in answer, with *n_answer being the number of answers.
+The function takes terms (assume it is sorted lexicographically), the number of terms nterms, and the query string substr, and places the answers in answer, with *n_answer being the number of answers.
+The answer should be sorted by weight.

-#### Additionnal Notes
 Reading in files
 ================
 The following code can be used to read in N lines of a text file line-by-line.